Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 Arts, creativity & storytelling

-Climate practitioners & researchers
+Climate practitioners & knowledge holders

 Funding & finance

-Local and central government
+Local & central government

 Steering Group